seadowg/leave/README.md

 ### Note: This currently doesn't work with Growl 2.0

-Leave is really out of date and I need to update it to work with the new Growl libraries.
-Gimme a sec.
+I'm planning to rewrite this in Go and make it work with OS X's native notifications.

 ##Description